 More guidelines to protect the environment

-A big year for the environment, as the adidas Group launched its Environmental, Health & Safety Guidelines, as well as the Guide to Best Environmental Practice.
+A big year for the environment, as adidas launched its Environmental, Health & Safety Guidelines, as well as the Guide to Best Environmental Practice.
 These are comprehensive and detailed standards for suppliers on handling, storage and disposal of chemicals, waste water treatment and effluents.
 As part of this, we were the first company in our industry to introduce a ban on six high-risk and hazardous chemicals used in our manufacturing facilities.
 The guidelines were published and several brands in the apparel and sportswear industry have asked for permission to use our guidelines when dealing with their own suppliers.

 It is all about saving resources